 In some situations, your spouse’s income might also help you qualify for SSDI, even if you don’t have your own work history

-If you need to list more marriages or dependents than you can fit in this section, use the “Remarks” section on page five.
+If you need to list more marriages or dependents than you can fit in this section, use the “Remarks” section on page 5.
 Remember that there’s no need to give extra detail about your marriages here.

 If your disability claim is approved, your children may also qualify to receive benefits through your application.
 This applies only to children who are disabled or handicapped OR under age 18 OR aged 18 or 19 but attending elementary or secondary school full-time.
 No other children qualify under this section.